Pp11112000/Consumer-Goods-Ad-Hoc-Insights/README.md

 ### Other resources Provided:

--    Dataset required to provide
+-    Dataset :
--    Metadata
+-    Metadata (Comprehensive overview of the tables present in database) :
--    Hints (try not to use the hints to develop your skills quicker)
--    Sample questions and Presentation
+-    PDF of Ad-Hoc requests :

 # Technologies Used
  - MySQL Workbench (For SQL)